lonelycode/tyk-io-site-content/v1.8/setup/redis-cluster.md

     weight = -110
 +++

-Tyk now supports redis cluster integration.
-To work with a redis cluster, simply specify it in your tyk.conf file:
+Tyk now supports Redis cluster integration.
+To work with a Redis cluster, simply specify it in your tyk.conf file:

 	"storage": {
         "type": "redis",